-The City recently installed Doppler Ultra-sonic water sensors at Stirk Park (Kalamunda) and Crumpet Creek in Forrestfield.
+The City is currently installing Doppler Ultra-sonic water sensors at Stirk Park (Kalamunda) and Crumpet Creek in Forrestfield.

 An Area-Velocity Flow Meter continuously measures both Level and Velocity to calculate flow volume in an open channel or pipe.